unusual9guy/AI-Agent-for-research/README.md

    - The agent expects structured JSON output
    - Check LLM provider compatibility and model versions

+6. **⚠️ Deprecation Warnings**
+   - If you see TavilySearchResults deprecation warnings, ensure `langchain-tavily` is installed
+   - Run: `pip install langchain-tavily` to fix import issues

 ### 🆘 Getting Help

 If you encounter issues: